-leclare procedure myFirstMethod

-do in order

-do in order
+''' do in order

-(this.tortoise) say (Click on me to start the game) add detail

-while [{(this.tortoise) getOpacity) > 20.95) is true
+this.tortoise say Click on me to start the game add detail while this.tortoise getOpacity > 50.95 fistrue while frue is true '''

-(/// wait for tortoise to be clicked on, meaning its opacity is set to 0.95)

-while Itrue is true 14

 9) Now run the game

 - The bunnies should not move until the tortoise is clicked on.
 Then the game should start. - Try clicking on a bunny! - At this point you don't know when you have clicked on a bunny.
 Let's fix that next.